We love to talk about our trips! (541) 450-9855

 ★★★★★

 Our Class IV Rowing School is designed as a follow-up course for our Class III Whitewater Rowing School.
-You should have training and experience rowing at a Class III level before taking this course.
+You should have both training and experience rowing at a Class III level before taking this course.

 Rowing Training on Oregon's Hood River